 Welcome to Wrexham

 So how are they doing it?
 A docuseries on Hulu of course.
 "Welcome to Wrexham" premiered on August 24 and will last for 10 episodes, culminating on September 28.
 It follows Wrexham's battle in the National League while its famous owners "try to very quickly learn the ins and outs of a game and an industry they know nothing about".
-British actor Humphrey Ker is also on board as the club's executive director.
+British actor Humphrey Ker is also on board as the club's executive director, helping to grow Rob McElhenney and Ryan Reynolds' soccer team.

 You won't see the likes of Liverpool, Chelsea or Manchester City.
 Instead you'll see Wrexham go toe to toe with Scunthorpe, Dagenham & Redbridge, Torquay United and Yeovil Town.
 Instead of Harry Kane you'll eventually get to Wrexham's record breaking £300,000 new striker Ollie Palmer.